 Mark your calendars!
-The recruiting event for the Interdisciplinary Biosciences Program will be on Thursday, March 3, 2016.
-More info here.
+The recruiting event for the Interdisciplinary Biosciences Program will be on Thursday, March 1, 2018.

 The Interdisciplinary Biosciences Program brings together faculty and students working across traditional research disciplines to gain a quantitative and molecular understanding of biological systems.
 Monthly research seminars promote collaboration and provide feedback from colleagues with complementary expertise.
 The program provides a forum for coordinating and strengthening core equipment facilities to bring the latest technical advances to bear on this research.
 This group is working together to develop integrated curricula to train students working between biology and the physical sciences, computation, and engineering.